jo-well29/product-landing-page/README.md

 ### Submission Directions
 ...the usual.
-1. Fork this lab
-2. Clone it
+1. If this is a practice lab, fork and clone your forked repo.
+Otherwise, if this is a Lab *Assignment*, you'll just clone it down
-3. Create your html and css files.
+2. Create your html and css files.
-4. Commit early.
+3. Commit early.
 Commit often.
-5. `push` when done and then open a pull request to `The-Marcy-Lab-School:master` 😎
+4. `push` when done.